nicro296/sv-deck-categorize-approach/README.md

 #### Preparation of Sample Decks
 Since it is difficult to prepare a deck for an individual to put together, an unclassified deck from the target deck is used as a sample deck by manually naming the deck type.
 <br>
 The decks classified based on this are also added to the sample deck.
-Currently, the evaluation function uses 0.8 as the threshold for classification, and those that do not fit any of the criteria are either unclassified or named manually.
+Currently, the evaluation function uses 0.8 as the threshold for classification, and target decks that did not meet the rating for any deck type were unclassified or named manually.

 #### Consideration for Inadequate Sample Data
 As a measure to deal with small or biased sample decks, the value of P is modified as follows.